gersteing/DashCandlestickCharting/README.md

 The pandas library takes some learning.
 I only use a small portionk, but I found these tutorial really helpful! http://pandas.pydata.org/pandas-docs/stable/10min.html https://www.shanelynn.ie/select-pandas-dataframe-rows-and-columns-using-iloc-loc-and-ix/

+# Flask
+You need to know almost nothing about Flask to run this code.
+There is just a couple lines that run a flask server.
+Dash automatically runs on top of the Flask server.
+The only thing that matters is that by using flask it allows us to see the Dash html output becuase you are running dash on a local Flask web server at address: http:127.0.0.1:8050/
+If you want to know more about Flask you can find info here: http://flask.pocoo.org/docs/1.0/

 Editing Code from a Python Virtual Environment
 ----------------------------------------------